“A tomb now suffices him for whom the whole world was not sufficient.”

 Sisoes died in extreme old age in the year 429 A.D.
 It is the details of his death that he is most famous for.
 In light of Plato's Phaedo, St. Sisoes died as a true philosopher and lover of wisdom after having purified himself to become an illumined temple of the Holy Spirit.

-When Sisoes was at the end of his long life of labours, as the fathers were gathered about him, his face began to shine, and he said, "Behold, Abba Anthony is come"; then, "Behold, the choir of the Prophets is come"; his face shone yet more bright, and he said, "Behold, the choir of the Apostles is come."
+"They would say of the venerable Sisoes that, when he was at the end of his long life of labors, as the fathers were gathered about him, his face began to shine as the sun, and he said, 'Behold, Abba Anthony is come;' then, 'Behold, the choir of the Prophets is come;' his face shone yet more bright, and he said, 'Behold, the choir of the Apostles is come.'
 The light of his countenance increased, and he seemed to be talking with someone.
 The fathers asked him of this; in his humility, he said he was asking the Angels for time to repent.
-Finally his face became as bright as the sun, so that the fathers were filled with fear.
-He said, "Behold, the Lord is come, and He says, 'Bring Me the vessel of the desert,'" and as he gave up his soul into the hands of God, there was as it were a flash of lightning, and the whole dwelling was filled with a sweet fragrance.
+The fathers told him, 'You have no need of repentance, Abba.'
+Abba Sisoes responded, 'I tell you the truth, I have not even made a beginning of it.'
+Thus they learned he was perfect.
+Again his face became as bright as the sun, so that the fathers were filled with fear.
+He said, 'Behold, the Lord is come, and He says, "Bring Me the vessel of the desert,"' and as he gave up his soul into the hands of God, there was as it were a flash of lightning, and the whole dwelling was filled with a sweet fragrance."

 Concerning the icon of St. Sisoes staring over the dead bones of Alexander the Great, we do not know for sure if this depicts a historical event.
 We do not have a historical account of what the icon describes until its depiction first starts appearing in monasteries in Greece following the Fall of Constantinople in 1453.